 Be sure to have them say the words out loud.
 This will help them tell their body parts ‘what to do.’

 - Have them repeat this sequence when shooting at the goal with a goalkeeper.
-Begin with the GK in a stationary position in the middle or the extreme right or left side of the goal.
-Once shooter is consistently successful vs. a stationary keeper then ask the keeper to slowly move to either right or left of center.
-Finally, once the shooters get more confident in PLACING the ball then ask the keeper to make attempts at saving the ball.
+1st – GK in a stationary position in the middle or the extreme right or left side of the goal.
+Once shooter is consistently successful vs. a stationary keeper 2nd – GK slowly moving to either right or left of center.
+Finally, once the shooters get more confident in PLACING the ball then 3rd – GK attempts to make saves!

 - Eventually, have them ‘Think the Buzz-words’ rather than saying them out loud.
 Other team players/coaches may laugh at what you are doing at the beginning.
 But, I promise they will stop laughing once your players start PLACING the ball in the back of the net during the league games.